heyoka/faxe-docs/docs/nodes/flow/union.md

 The union node takes the union of all of its parents as a simple pass through.

-Data points received from each parent are passed onto child nodes without modification.
+Data items received from each parent are passed onto child nodes without modification.

 Example
 -------